-Ever been deep into a binge-watching session of your latest favourite Netflix series when your Internet has cut out right in the middle of an epic scene?
+Ever been deep into a binge-watching session of your favourite TV series when your Internet cut out right in the middle of an epic scene?
 Apart from cursing your Internet Service Provider, there are other ways to vent frustration when this occurs.
 Sometimes it is simply down to the way your home or business is set up, or how you use data that can hinder signal strength.

 Luckily, there are some simple actions you can take to help resolve data speed difficulties.